bengras/goboek.nl/content/blog/004_buildsystem.md

 bootstrap going, but then 22 distro's built Minix without changing the build system itself; [here are the results](https://build.opensuse.org/package/show/home:beng-nl/Minix3).
-Well done NetBSD, and the MINIX guys that work hard to cleanly integrate it.
+Well done NetBSD, and the Minix guys that work hard to cleanly integrate it.